 LoiS uses Liberetta Lerich Green’s oral history, newspaper accounts, letters, and other research tied together with the abolition song sung at the planting of the "Beacon Tree" that marked the Lerich family Underground Railroad station in Shelby Township, Michigan.
 Her brothers, Will and Isaac, served in the Civil War while Liberetta was active on the homefront.
 Her parents, besides being known abolitionists, were Michigan pioneers in 1835, so Liberetta has their story to tell, too, or can discuss life of 100 years ago.

-World War I was won not only on the battlefield, but also at the phone switchboard.
+Michigan Women’s History includes World War I, won not only on the battlefield, but also at the phone switchboard.
 Hear how bilingual operators helped General Pershing “Over There.”
-Oleda was a Michigan teenager, a weekend musician, and a telephone supervisor who saw it all, including the 60 year battle to win veteran’s status.
+Oleda was a Michigan teenager, a weekend musician, and telephone supervisor engaged in the 60 year battle to win veteran’s status.